 You can, however, pick up a Hogwarts robe, a wand, or a butterbeer.

 Visitors are deeply immersed in the Star Wars mythology.
 The setting for Galaxy’s Edge is Black Spire Outpost, a trading port on the planet Batuu.
 Located on the outer reaches of the galaxy, the port had once been a thriving way station for crews to refuel and restock according to the backstory conjured by Walt Disney Imagineering and Lucasfilm.
 In the age of lightspeed travel, however, Black Spire Outpost has become less relevant, and is now populated mostly by rogues, scam artists, and other colorful, if shady characters.

 Upon entering the land, visitors see fighter ships and other spacecraft tucked into alcoves and parked on elevated docking platforms.
 The sleek vehicles and the land’s other high-tech elements contrast sharply with the village’s ancient buildings, some of which appear to be decaying.
+(The visible cracks and other imperfections are also a contrast with Walt Disney’s original vision of Disneyland as an idealized environment.)
 Many of the structures feature domed roofs.
 The outpost’s architecture has a vague Middle Eastern vibe.

 Galaxy’s Edge Rides

 There are two major attractions awaiting you on Batuu.
 (Although it could be argued that the entire land is, in itself, an attraction.)

 Millennium Falcon: Smuggler’s Run— Walking down a path just beyond the marketplace of Black Spire Outpost, visitors may be startled when they first catch a glimpse of the Millennium Falcon.
 The full-scale starship, perched some 30 feet in the air and spanning over 100 feet, is breathtaking.
 Part of our cultural currency, it only existed in the abstract until Galaxy’s Edge.